How to Find Where a Photo Came from

 - Subject recognition helps when the image contains a plant, coin, rock, animal, food item, or landmark.
 A photo of an unknown leaf may also lead users to a plant identifier for extra context.

-How to Find Where a Photo Came from Apps Compared
+Apps for Finding Where a Photo Came From Compared

 The best photo-source app depends on the task.
 A general scanner is good for everyday images, while specialist tools may be stronger for narrow use cases.
 If the mobile tool fits your workflow, you can download Lens App for iOS or Android.